SmartCalendar/SmartCalendar/README.md

 ## Overview
 ### Description
-Smart Calendar is an AI-enpowered calendar app that allows the user to simplify usage by simply taking a picture or a screenshot of a poster or any text to automatically input events, meetings, tasks, etc. into their calendar, providing the user with a new sense of convenience.
+Smart Calendar is an AI-powered calendar app that allows the user to simplify usage by simply taking a picture or a screenshot of a poster or any text to automatically input events, meetings, tasks, etc. into their calendar, providing the user with a new sense of convenience.

+### App Evaluation
+* **Category**: Productivity, Lifestyle, Calendar
+* **Mobile**: This app would be primarily developed for Android but would sync with the google calendar.
+Thus changes to the google calendar regardless of the device would be reflected in the app.
+Changes can be made within the app as well.
+* **Story**: The app functions normally as a calendar app like Google Calendar or Apple Calendar, but the catch is that it has AI integrated features which allows the user to simplify usage by simply taking a picture or a screenshot of a poster or any text to automatically input events, meetings, tasks, etc. into their calendar, and provide the user with a new sense of convenience.
+* **Market**: All age groups and demographics could use this app, there is no niche segmented target market that.
+People who actively use Calendars whether Google Calendar or Outlook would be our early adopters.
+* **Habit**: This app could be used multiple times a day to schedule and organize events around peoples lives.
+As many times as they need to add, delete, or edit calendar events they will use it.
+Especially when they are away from a laptop/desktop and only have their phone on for convenience.
+* **Scope**: First we have our calendar have syncing capabilites with Google calendar.
+Also Users can create, update, edit or delete calendar events and it will be on sync in the app and on google calendar.
+Calendar event details include date, location, reminder, and description.
+Users will also be use their camera to take pictures that and auto-fill out calendar event details.
+Later we might allow more details for events, linking accounts, offline storage and inviting other users to events.

 ## Product Spec